Biden says no one knows what Putin will do after White House called Russian invasion of Ukraine 'imminent' - KRDO

 Earlier, the White House said a Russian invasion was “imminent,” and American troops have been placed on high alert to deploy to Europe in a show of reassurance.
 US and European sanctions have been readied in the event of an invasion.

-But even as tensions mount, Biden conceded that one man’s opaque decision-making would determine how events unfold.
+Even as tensions mount, however, Biden conceded that one man’s opaque decision-making would determine how events unfold.

 “This is all Putin.
 I don’t even think his people know for certain what he will do,” Biden said as he made a brief outing in Washington for ice cream and to browse a local store, purchasing gifts for his wife and grandson.